• Read this if you’re new here

 Inside Laura's Head

-48 Hours In Prague
+Spending 48 Hours In Prague, Czechia

-November 16, 2020 Leave a Comment
+November 16, 2020 Comments : 8

 Prague, the capital of the Czech Republic, seems to be a popular Stag/Hen destination, and when you mention the city people seem to either talk about Charles Bridge, the Astronomical Clock, or the Beer.
 The city has been on my list for a while (I intended to spend 48 hours in Prague and then visit Vienna, Budapest and Bratislava before flying home) and I had that the flights booked for June before Covid-19 ruined all our travel plans.
+It felt like spending 48 hours in Prague was never going to happen!

 Travelling during Covid-19 was something I thought a lot about, and although I knew I had a week off in September I only booked my flights two days before, because I knew things could change so suddenly.
-But my wanderlust took over and I so badly wanted 48 hours in Prague so I got the flights booked and headed off.
+But my wanderlust took over and I so badly wanted to be spending 48 hours in Prague so I got the flights booked and headed off.

 Day One